JimStockwell/JimStockwell.github.io/_posts/2020-08-24-TDD-Resources.md

 - [Mocking is a code smell](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a) -
   The author suggests that the need for mocking suggests excessively tight coupling.
 - [James Shore on TDD Architecture that avoids mocks](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks)
+- Reducing the scope of possible errors is the key to developing quickly.
+If you have total confidence that your software worked five minutes ago, then only the actions you've taken in the last five minutes could cause it to fail now.

 ## React